 Many websites might also mention that you can clean your mattress with a vacuum, this should be avoided in the case of a wool-filled mattress because it may disturb the filling inside the mattress by making it lose.

 In case of a spill on your mattress, make sure to treat the area immediately to prevent staining.
-You can use dry towels, sponge to avoid the liquid from seeping into the mattress.
+You can use dry towels, or a sponge to avoid the liquid from seeping into the mattress.

 It is also best to avoid the use of harsh chemicals and detergents while cleaning your mattress.